Society of Port Engineers, Los Angeles A California Nonprofit Public Benefit Corporation

 12.10 Immediate Past President

-The Immediate Past President shall be an advisor to the Board.
+The Immediate Past President shall be a non-voting member of the Board.
+The

 12.10.1 Immediate Past President Resignation

-In the case of the Immediate Past President resignation, the Governors shall not appoint a replacement.
+In the case of the Immediate Past President resignation, a Past President shall be appointed by the Board of Governors to complete the term. (words deleted)

 There shall be committees to assist in the administration of the Society.
 The President shall appoint all committee chairman and committee members.